MicrosoftDocs/power-platform/power-platform/transparency-note-copilot-data-sharing.md

 ## What operational factors and settings allow for effective and responsible use of the system?

-Your data can only be accessed by Mocrosoft personnel using JIT access via SAW machines.
+Your data can only be accessed by Mocrosoft personnel with elevated access permissions.
 Your data is stored in your geographic data boundaries with a 30-day retention policy.

 ### Related content